casagroupproject/casagroupproject.github.io/README.md

 # casagroupproject.github.io
 <h1> Night on Earth </h1>
 <br>
-<h2> This is a project by Shu, Anthony, Pei and Melanie created for the Digital Visualisation course at the Centre for Advanced Spatial Analysis, UCL London. <h2>
+<h2> This is a project by Shu, Anthony, Pei and Melanie created for the Digital Visualisation course at the Centre for Advanced Spatial Analysis, UCL London. </h2>

-Folder structure:<br>
+<b> Folder structure: </b><br>
 assets: 3D files and .pde files <br>
 circadian: all source files including data for the Circadian clock<br>
 css: all css styles<br>